DEBBY0233/Capstone-Project/README.md

 # Capstone-Project
-This is where I documented my first project while learning Data Analysis with The Incubator Hub
+This is where I documented my first project while learning Data Analysis with The Incubator Hub.
+The first lecture started on 19th August and it was marvelous and explanatory.